werckme/werckmeister/manual.in.md

 {
     {
         -- a track id
+        -- [Read Only]
         trackId = number,
         -- a voice id
+        -- [Read Only]
         voiceId = number,
         -- the duration of the event
-        duration = number,
+        -- only relevant if type is "note" or "degree" or "rest" duration = number,

-        -- whether event is tied or not isTied = boolean,
+        -- whether event is tied or not
+        -- only relevant if type is "note" or "degree" isTied = boolean,

          -- offset in quarters, affecting the position,